raspiduino/cs-lan-public-guide/README.md

 - Send the patched DLL to your friend
 - Tell him to connect to your server using console and the command `connect`
 - Enjoy!

+## For other versions:
+(I will update this later, but I'm a little busy and lazy now)
+- Open engine.dll in IDA
+- Open string list -> find `reject` and look for `lan` reject message
+- Follow the string to the original code that prints the string
+- Make the program flow not to jump to it (by either a force-jump or a NOP to overwrite the conditional jump)

 ## (For RevLoader) How to have skin in multiplayer?
 On server machine: